Cherreads

 Chion said nothing.
 The gazes in the room sharpened on him.

 Hector's brow twitched.
-"Now, you see," he drawled, shifting slightly, "that word—win—doesn't exactly fill me with comfort."
+"Now, you see," he drawled, shifting slightly, "that word — win — doesn't exactly fill me with comfort."
+A glance toward the others.
+"And I'm quite certain my peers share that sentiment."

 Chion regarded him with a faint smile.
 "I appreciate the gesture.
 Though I doubt it will be necessary."

 He placed the book back on the shelf and walked toward the far corner.
 "I have no plans of falling.
 Not yet."
+He pressed the paper against the wall.
+"But if I do —" a slight tilt of his head — "then I'll leave you this, Hector.
+Collect it from my corpse.
+Plunder whatever your heart desires."

-"But since I'm still breathing—" He glanced back, just slightly. "—my compensation will be set accordingly."
+"But since I'm still breathing —" he glanced back, just slightly — "my compensation will be set accordingly."

 Leah's gaze found him.
 "And what exactly," she asked, voice steady, "will we be aiding you with, Eighteen?"